-Core developers from left to right: Katy Clough (Goettingen), Pau Figueras (QMUL), Hal Finkel (ANL), Markus Kunesch (Cambridge), Eugene Lim (KCL), James Cook (KCL), Thomas Helfer (KCL), Josu C. Aurrekoetxea (KCL)
+Core developers from left to right: Josu C. Aurrekoetxea (KCL), Katy Clough (Goettingen), Amelia Drew (Cambridge), Pau Figueras (QMUL), Hal Finkel (ANL), Thomas Helfer (KCL), Markus Kunesch (Cambridge), Eugene Lim (KCL), Miren Radia (Cambridge), James Widdicombe (KCL)

-Collaborators from left to right: Hans Bantilan (QMUL), Ulrich Sperhake (Cambridge), Helvi Witek (KCL), Amelia Drew (Cambridge)
+Collaborators from left to right: Michalis Agathos (Cambridge), Hans Bantilan (QMUL), Ulrich Sperhake (Cambridge), Helvi Witek (KCL)

 Former developers from left to right: Saran Tunyasuvunakool (QMUL), Benjamin Withers (QMUL)

-GRChombo is primarily developed on the COSMOS supercomputer at Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge.
+GRChombo was primarily developed on the COSMOS supercomputer at Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge.
 The GRChombo team is grateful for the continuing assistance from the team at the COSMOS Intel® Parallel Computing Center at the University of Cambridge.
-The COSMOS Shared Memory system is operated on behalf of the STFC DiRAC HPC Facility.
-This equipment is funded by BIS National E-infrastructure capital grant ST/J005673/1 and STFC grants ST/H008586/1, ST/K00333X/1.
-This equipment is funded by BIS National E-infrastructure capital grant ST/J005673/1 and STFC grants ST/H008586/1, ST/K00333X/1.

 Our research also uses resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.